JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/examples.md

 [The numerical solution of systems of polynomials, Sommese, Wampler].

 Consider a robot that consists of 7 links connected by 6 joints.
-The first link is fixed on the ground.
+The first link is fixed on the ground and the last link has a hand.
+The problem of determining the position of the hand when knowing the arrangement of the joints is called forward problem.
+The problem of determining any arrangement of joints that realized a fixed position of the hand is called backward problem.
 Let us denote by ``z_1,...,z_6`` the unit vectors that point in the direction of the joint axes.
 They satisfy the following polynomial equations

 ```math
 z_i ⋅ z_i = 1\\